1:9

 “Do you think I can begin writing now?”

-Novo thus went about every day searching and destroying all the Omnias on the dead bodies.
+Mada thus went about every day searching and destroying all traces of this world.
+Burning books, burning art, blowing up buildings.
 He’d also hunt and fish and bring back food.
+The two of them existed alone on the face of the earth.

-It would not be safe to leave even a single Omnia around, though science was back to the beginning, eventually, he knew someone may figure out how to access its contents, and potentially someone could reconstruct the all-knowing past.
-He wondered what people would think of all the buildings and such that still existed.
-They were entering a world that was not virgin nature, but almost an abandoned civilization.
-“Let new myths arise from this,” he said.
-“At least there are now Parallels or Echoes here.”
+“Let new myths arise from this,” Mada often said.
+“At least there is no knowledge of the Parallels or Echoes here.”
 And he reckoned, if man returned to the state of the Parallels and Echoes, at least it would be a few million years from now.
 But he didn’t think that would happen, as the discovery of the way to communicate with the Parallels was a mere accident.
 Without the Parallels and the Echoes, man would have had a billion years more of discovery.
 The Parallels and Echoes stole from man - art, science, technology, hope.

-For the next year Una wrote each morning as she used to do when the Thousand Spirals stood.
-She decided to write the story of her life again, and of what her and Novo had done.
-She did not tell Novo this, she wished to surprise him.
-She wrote of everything up until this very moment as they now were rebuilding a new humanity and spending days destroying all the Omnias.
+For the next year Vee wrote each morning as she used to do when the Thousand Spirals stood.
+She decided to write the story of her life again, and of what her and Mada had done.
+She did not tell Mada this, she wished to surprise him.
+She wrote of everything up until this very moment as they were now rebuilding a new humanity and spending days destroying vestiges of the past.

-She had wrote of how they met, of how they had killed, and Novo's idea that perhaps the Parallels and Echoes had not considered their own demise.
+She had written of how they met, of how they had killed, and of Mada's idea that perhaps the Parallels and Echoes had not considered their own demise.
 That’s what started him down a path to write a story that was Unbegotten.
-But the story had to be written as if it were a prophecy, something that would happen.
-That was the key, the Parallels and the Echoes had not processed the possibility that somehow, someone would destroy them.
+His story had to be written as if it were a prophecy, something that would happen.
+That was the key, the Parallels and the Echoes had not processed the possibility that somehow, someone would try to annihilate them.
 She laughed.
-At least, that was her guess, even those machines had a hard time imagining their own death.
-And now, she was adding what was not a part of his unBegotten.
-This world.
-She wrote of how they lived in a sort of paradise, the two of them.
+At least, that was her guess as to why the machines did not somehow register those possibilities.
+Even those machines had a hard time imagining their own death.
+And now, she was adding what was not a part of his unBegotten story.
+Vee wrote of this world.
+She wrote of how they lived in a sort of paradise, the two of them, with their first on the way - and then more children.
 The words she was writing, her actions now had never been written before in the history of all Parallels.
-Her skin tingled.
+Her skin tingled as she wrote.

 "This will be the first book of the new world.
-If I leave it for them, the people of the future will think it is fiction.
-I shall not reveal too much to the future about the past.
-They will not know that this all happened in reality, they will not believe it."
+If I leave it for them, the people of the future will think it is fiction, but every word will be true.
+This is the surest way to create a myth.
+They will not believe it - it is impossible to believe."

-One day, two years after she had begun the book, she had finished it.
+One day, two years after they had bombed the Spirals, she had finished her.
 She took a pen and decided to title it 1:9.
 She still was not even sure what it meant, but she liked the sound of it.

 Genesis cried in his crib, just over a year old now, and he was also kicking his feet.
-Una was pregnant again as well.
+Vee was pregnant again as well.

 She went to it, and moved a few papers away.
 She laughed.
 It was her old black sleeve, her Omnia.